matphilippe/autoscope/Readme.md

 ## But Why ?

-Conventional commits are awesome: it enables and support development workflows using one's git log as a cornerstone.
+Conventional commits are awesome: they allow you to leverage your git logs to support your workflow However, they have drawbacks: a typo could lead to very different interpretation of a commit's message.

-However, they have drawbacks.
-In particular, `autoscope` helps with typos and omissions around the commit message's scope.
+`autoscope` helps with typos and omissions around the commit message's scope.

 Some teams/users may not even care about scopes, but in the context of `monorepos`, they can play a pivotal role.